zabaldwin/zabaldwin.github.io/_pages/pictures.md

 ___________________
 <p align="center">
-The conference was during the only time that I could take the Physics GRE, so me and John island hopped to take the nearest test on Maui
+The conference was during the only time that I could take the Physics GRE, so John and I island hopped to take the nearest test on Maui
 </p>
  __________________
 <p align="center">